The Corporate Immigration Review: Australia

 Introduction to the immigration framework

 Australia's immigration programme is a non-discriminatory programme open to anyone who meets the desired visa criteria as set out in Australian law.
-Australia's immigration policy is structured to effectively respond to Australia's economic, democratic and social interests.
+Australia's immigration policy is structured to effectively respond to Australia's economic, democratic, humanitarian and social interests.
 It is aimed at ensuring that migration is beneficial for the current and future economic and social growth of Australia.
 It has become even more important to promote Australia's economic recovery since the coronavirus pandemic.
-As a result, there is a growing emphasis on skilled migration, targeting migrants with specific skills and abilities that support sectors in demand under coronavirus circumstances, meet the need of local labour market, alleviate the impact of an ageing population and promote income tax revenue.
+As a result, there is a growing emphasis on skilled migration, targeting migrants with specific skills and abilities that support sectors in demand under coronavirus circumstances, meet the needs of the local labour market, alleviate the impact of an ageing population and promote income tax revenue.

 i Legislation and policy